Now available at Forum Health, one simple blood draw can screen for 50+ signals of cancer.

 In a clinical study, around 4 out of 10 people with the “Cancer Signal Detected” result from the Galleri Multi-Cancer Early Detection Test were diagnosed with cancer after diagnostic testing and less than 1% of individuals with a “No Cancer Signal Detected” result had cancer.

-It is important to note that a negative test result does not completely rule out the possibility of cancer.
-The Galleri test does not detect all cancers, and not all cancers can be detected in the blood.
+It is important to note that a negative cancer testing result does not completely rule out the possibility of cancer.
+The Galleri blood test does not detect all cancers, and not all cancers can be detected in the blood.
 All results should be reviewed by your Forum Health medical provider.

 For more information on the Galleri test and to schedule yours, find a Forum Health clinic near you.